-Furthermore, when collateral is most scarce, this basis ought to widen, as occurred during the crisis.
-Undoubtedly, limits to arbitrage are important for explaining difficulties in exploiting the apparent arbitrage trade of buying protection on the CDX index (pay the premium) and selling protection on the underlying 125 names (receive the higher premium).
+10 Undoubtedly, limits to arbitrage are important for explaining difficulties in exploiting the apparent arbitrage trade of buying protection on the CDX index (pay the premium) and selling protection on the underlying 125 names (receive the higher premium).
 Our theory suggests that non-arbitrageur investors would trade instead in particular tranches in order isolate precisely the risk profile they desire.
 For example, see Longstaff and Rajan (2008) for an analysis of how each tranche corresponds to different levels of systemic/correlated default risk.

-The most common explanation for positive CDS bases is that physically settled CDS contain a cheapest-to-deliver ("CTD") option that increases the premium of the CDS contract.
-Blanco et al. (2005) find that the CTD option is most prevalent for European entities because U.S. CDSs have been subject to a Modified Restructuring definition since May 11, 2001, which reduces the value of the delivery option.
+11 Blanco et al. (2005) find that the CTD option is most prevalent for European entities because U.S. CDSs have been subject to a Modified Restructuring definition since May 11, 2001, which reduces the value of the delivery option.
 Blanco et al. (2005) argue that it is almost impossible to value this option analytically since there is no benchmark for the post-default behavior of deliverable bonds.
 Additional technical considerations of CDS contracts and bond trading can increase the basis (e.g., CDS premia are floored at zero, CDS restructuring clause for technical default, bonds trading below par, see De Wit 2006).
-Our theory implies that variations in the extent to which funding markets can use debt as collateral (or the extent to which structured finance implicitly allows debt to be used as collateral) ought to correspond to variations in the CDS basis.
-In contrast, funding markets for derivative debt securities ought to have no direct effect on the value of the CTD option.